alexcarpenter/alexcarpenter-11ty/src/posts/2018-07-27-eleventy-boilerplate.md

 ---
 title: eleventy-boilerplate
-summary: I figured it was time to create a boilerplate to get up and running quickly for future projects.
+description: I figured it was time to create a boilerplate to get up and running quickly for future projects.
 So I created my slightly opinionated Eleventy boilerplate.
 tags:
   - 11ty
 ---